-Delcath Systems was incorporated under Delaware law in 1988.
-We are a development stage company with a platform technology that isolates specific organs and body regions from the body's general circulatory system in order to administer high dose chemotherapy and other therapeutic agents directly to a diseased organ or body region.
+Delcath Systems, Inc. ("we," "us," "our," "Delcath," or the "Company") was incorporated under Delaware law in 1988.
+We are a development stage company with a platform technology that isolates specific organs and body regions from the body's general circulatory system in order to administer high dose chemotherapy and other therapeutic agents directly to a diseased organ or body region, which we refer to as the "Delcath System".
 The first application being investigated for our system uses the Delcath technology to isolate the liver from the general circulatory system for the treatment of tumors of the liver.
 High doses of chemotherapy are delivered directly to tumors in the liver while protecting the patient from the toxicities that would normally result from systemic exposure to the administered chemotherapeutic drug.
 These higher doses could be potentially lethal to the patient if administered systemically.
-One of our trials is in the final phase III United States Food and Drug Administration (FDA) approval process.
+One of our trials is in the final testing stage (Phase III) to support the United States Food and Drug Administration (the "FDA") approval process.
 However, the Delcath System is not currently approved for marketing by the FDA, and it cannot be marketed in the United States without FDA pre-market approval.
-As mentioned, we are in the process of conducting a Phase III clinical trial designed to secure marketing approval in the United States and possibly in foreign markets for use of the Delcath system with the chemotherapy agent melphalan, for the treatment of malignant melanoma that has spread to the liver.
-We are also testing the Delcath system with melphalan against hepatocellular, neuroendocrine and adenocarcenoma cancers that have spread to the liver in Phase II clinical trials.
-Additionally, we plan to conduct pre-clinical and clinical trials on the use of the Delcath System with other chemotherapy agents used to treat liver cancer.
-Since our inception, we have raised approximately \$38.0 million in funds (net of fundraising expenses), and we have invested approximately \$19.8 million of those funds in research and development costs associated with development and testing of the Delcath system.
-Delcath maintains a website at www.Delcath.com.
+Our Phase III clinical trial is designed to secure marketing approval in the United States, and potentially in foreign markets as well for use of the Delcath System with the chemotherapy agent melphalan, for the treatment of malignant melanoma that has spread to the liver.
+We are also testing the Delcath System with melphalan against hepatocellular, neuroendocrine and adenocarcenoma; cancers that have spread to the liver in our Phase II clinical trials, as well as melanomas that received prior isolated hepatic perfusion.
+Additionally, we plan to conduct preclinical and clinical trials on the use of the Delcath System with other chemotherapy agents used to treat cancer in the liver.
+Since our inception, we have raised approximately \$52.7 million in aggregate funds (net of fundraising expenses), and we have